RogerDelisle/MoDetect/README.md

 # MoDetect

 This application will take audio input base-band from any digital RF transmission and automatically detect the transmission mode.
 Content of the signal is not demodulated or interpreted, only the signal mode, such as CW, PSK31, RTTY, JT-65, etc. will be detected.
 This will be accomplished by decomposing the audio signal into its FFT signature over time.
 Then a basic Markov-chain analysis will compare the transition matrix' signature with the typical one for each mode until a match is found.
+Once frequency deltas & durations are generated (at random for now), a right-stochastic transition matrix shows a normalised count of occurrences of states going from the row-value to the column-value in the sample.
+A colour-based graph visualises this same information using coloured dots whose value ranges can be calibrated in real time using a slider.

 ## Status
 The source code is currently implemented using the Qt platform.
 I'm currently still working on the Digital Signal Processing portion and it will be uploaded in late April 2018.
-Meanwhile, the user interface and signal-generation simulator that compile and work well as a demo of the concept will be uploaded in the first week of April 2018.
+Meanwhile, the user interface and signal-generation simulator compile and work well as a demo of the concept.

+## Next Steps
+Generating actual data from digital signal processing (DSP) by performing a fast Fourier transform (FFT) analysis to retrieve frequency information over a real-time audio sample.
+Then, I will incorporate the actual mechanism that will store transition matrices for each signal type and allow a comparison for signal ID.

 ## Environment
 I've compiled this using Qt Creator 4.5.1 (Based on Qt 5.10.1) and compiling using MSVC 2015, 64-bits on x86.
 Even though I haven't yet put much effort on portability at this early stage of the implementation, your comments on any portability issues you encounter are most welcome.